 Added by Mark J. Cotter on September 17, 2018 at 7:37am — No Comments

 Obtaining acquired structures is a first-rate asset within our fire service.
-If an organization is fortunate enough to have a good training division with members actively working with contractors, developers, and the building…Continue
+If an organization is fortunate enough to have a good training division with members actively working with contractors, developers, and the building department of their city; you can’t put a price on it. …Continue

 Added by Adam J. Hansen on September 14, 2018 at 8:18am — No Comments